MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Data-Centric Debugging: mitigating model failures via targeted data collection. [[paper]](https://arxiv.org/abs/2211.09859)
+  - Sahil Singla, Atoosa Malemir Chegini, Mazda Moayeri, Soheil Feiz.
+  - Key Word: Debugging and Explainability; Visual Similarity Metrics.
+  - <details><summary>Digest</summary> We propose a general methodology for model debugging that can systemically improve model performance on E while maintaining its performance on the original test set.
+Our key assumption is that we have access to a large pool of weakly (noisily) labeled data F. However, naively adding F to the training would hurt model performance due to the large extent of label noise.
+Our Data-Centric Debugging (DCD) framework carefully creates a debug-train set by selecting images from F that are perceptually similar to the images in Esample.

 - Verifying And Interpreting Neural Networks using Finite Automata. [[paper]](https://arxiv.org/abs/2211.01022) [[code]](https://github.com/marcosaelzer/nn2nfa)
   - Marco Sälzer, Eric Alsmann, Florian Bruse, Martin Lange.